google/WebFundamentals/src/content/en/updates/2018/12/wakelock.md

 Dogfood: We’re still working on the Wake Lock API, and it’s only available behind a flag (`#enable-experimental-web-platform-features`).
 While in development, bugs are expected, or it may fail to work completely.
-While working on this update in December 2018, I was only able to get it to work on Chrome OS with the flag enabled.

 Check out the [Wake Lock demo][demo] and [source][demo-source] for the demo.